AbbyRead/Mobs-Enhancement-Addon/README.md

 ### Endermen

+- Endermen sometimes try to teleport their attack target when they cannot reach them.
 - Players' gloom level rapidly increase when starring at an enderman.
 - Players' gloom level rapidly increase when being too close to an enderman.